sudmantlab/rockfishgenomeproject/assembly_annotation/readme.md

 B) Illumina only whole genomes
 1) De novo assembly was performed by masurca
 2) All 102 samples were de novo assembled
-3) Scaffolding was performed using reference using RagTag
+3) Scaffolding was performed using reference using RagTag - uploaded on Zenodo at https://zenodo.org/record/5534983

 C) Mitogenome assembly and annotation
 1) Illumina PE data was error corrected using musket